 Compliance with the Principles is checked via audits carried out by professional third-party monitoring firms that have been accredited by WRAP.
-The monitoring firms and individual auditors who conduct WRAP audits must meet rigorous accreditation requirements.
+The monitoring firms and individual auditors who conduct WRAP audits must meet rigorous accreditation requirements, and must be members of the Association of Professional Social Compliance Auditors (APSCA).
 Auditors undergo a training course conducted by WRAP and attend refresher training courses once every two years.